Connect AWS Redshift

 6. Test connection

-This step will query your warehouse to ensure that the user you provided has the permissions necessary to read data and run all Bigeye metric types.
-If an error is returned, return to step 2 above to ensure the user is permissioned correctly in snowflake.
+The system queries your warehouse to ensure the user you provided has the required permissions to read data and run all Bigeye metric types.
+If the test connection returns an error, return to Step 2: Create a user for Bigeye and verify that the user has all the required permissions in Redshift.

 7. Add metrics

-If test connection is successful, you will have the option to deploy Metadata Metrics on your schemas.
-We recommend broad coverage of these metrics across your warehouse to detect the most common data quality issues.
+After the test connection is successful, you can deploy Metadata Metrics on your schemas.
+Bigeye recommends broad coverage of these metrics across your warehouse to detect the most common data quality issues.

-Once you’ve added your source, Bigeye will start profiling your data to recommend autometrics.
+Once you’ve added your source, Bigeye profiles your data to recommend autometrics.
 It can take up to 24 hours for this process to complete.
-Proceed to the Getting Started guide for next steps.
+Proceed to the Getting Started guide for the next steps.